saphcarter/italian_3200_project/Project_Acceptance_Test.md

 10. Ask the client to listen to each score and provide her own personal rating (0 - 100).
 11. Compare client's scores to generated scores.

 Expected Input Data: User recorded audio file.
-Fluent speaker's recorded file.
+Fluent speaker's recorded file.</br>
 Expected Output Data: Generated Similarity Score (0 - 100).
 Client's similarity score. </br>

 This data will be collected.
 If there are any large variations between the generated scores and the client scores then updates will need to be made.
 These could be changes to the comparison audio files or changes to the similarity algorithm itself.